phr. Would you like anything else?

 phr.
 Can you tell me where my seat is?

 phr.
-I am so sorry to make you wait for such a long time.
+So sorry for keeping you waiting for such a long time.

 phr.
 I wish you good healthy and a long life.